 Musical actor, stage actor, model, seiyuu, singer, radio personality are just some of things Toshiki Masuda is known for.
-At 28, it seems like he has only scratched the surface of his talent.
+And yet it seems like he has only scratched the surface of his talent.

-For this special seiyuu digest – that encompasses the months of December 2018 and January 2019 – we take a look at the career of the multi-talented seiyuu, stage actor, singer and model, known for his versatility and professionalism, Toshiki Masuda.
+For this special seiyuu digest – that encompasses the months of December 2018 and January 2019 – you and I take a look at the career of the multi-talented seiyuu, stage actor, singer, and model, known for his versatility and extreme professionalism + perfectionism, Toshiki Masuda.

 BORN: March 8, 1990

-Toshiki Masuda was born on March 8, 1990 in Hiroshima, Japan.
-He’s the oldest of two kids (has a younger brother).
+Toshiki Masuda was born on March 8, 1990, in Hiroshima, Japan.
+He’s the eldest of two kids (has a younger brother).

 Passionate about acting, he left Hiroshima in 2008 and went to Tokyo to attend Tokyo Announce Gakuin Performing Arts College in the Broadcasting Voice Actor Department.